Bios-Marcel/cordless/README.md

 * [Troubleshooting](#troubleshooting)

-Cordless is supposed to be a custom [Discord](https://discordapp.com) client that aims to have a low memory footprint and be aimed at powerusers.
+Cordless is supposed to be a custom [Discord](https://discordapp.com) client that aims to have a low memory footprint and be aimed at power-users.

 **WARNING: Self-bots are discouraged and against Discords TOS.**